GP Registration and Access in the United Kingdom

 - If you're unhappy with your GP, you can change practice at any time without giving a reason.

-- Find a practice at nhs.uk and contact them to register — you can do this online, by phone, or in person.
+- Find a practice at nhs.uk and register online, by phone, or in person.
+Most practices have moved to online forms.

-- If a practice says they're "full," they may still be able to register you — ask them to check with NHS England.
+- If a practice says they're "full," they may still be able to register you.
+Ask them to check with NHS England — and contact NHS England yourself if they refuse without good reason.

 What should you NOT do?